 If you’ve ever heard of pork rinds, known in Mexican cuisine as chicharrones, you know.
 I mean, really.
 Crispy, light as air, dusted with salt and whatever other flavors you have in mind.
 Well, these are fish skin chips, essentially the same thing.
 Properly made, they are so addictive they really ought to be illegal.

-You can do the same thing with fish skin, ladies and gentlemen.
-And it is every bit as good.
-Similar to pork rinds, fish skin chips also have an oh-so-slight briny thing going on.
+Fish skin chips really are every bit as good.
+They are light, crispy, spicy, and have an oh-so-slight briny thing going on.
 You know it’s fish, but it is not fishy in a bad way.

 I’d vaguely heard of fish skin chips before, but never really quite knew how to make them.
 Then I cooked in a big Sacramento food festival called “Have an Offal Day” — yes, we all cooked nasty bits — and at this event Sacramento’s greatest sushi chef, Billy Ngo of Kru, made sturgeon skin chicharrones; there are sturgeon farms around our area, so we use sturgeon a lot here.

 Billy told me how to make the chicharrones, and I was immediately obsessed.
 I made them for a fundraising dinner for the California Food Literacy Center and they were a hit.
 But then it occurred to me: Sturgeon has a thick, largely scaleless skin, and besides, not many people have access to it.